bazel-contrib/supply-chain/docs/supply_chain_tools/gather_metadata/gather_metadata.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Rules and macros for collecting LicenseInfo providers.
+Rules and macros for collecting metadata providers.

 <a id="metadata_info_to_json"></a>